 Results and Discussion

-Result of regression produced by PLS shows that simultaneously all the variables have an effect on Net Asset Value of Sharia Mutual Funds, both in value effect and growth with Prob value> Chi Square = 0,000 except the cash flow variable.
-EBITDAINTEXP
+Result of regression produced by PLS shows that simultaneously, all the variables have an effect on Net Asset Value of Shariah Mutual Funds, both in value effect and growth with Prob value> Chi Square = 0,000 except the cash flow variable.

 Table 3.